 Research and Scholarship

 Since the founding of the school in 1953, the faculty has been dedicated to advancing the science of nursing through various forms of scholarship including original research in areas such as vulnerable populations, patient safety, health promotion and disease prevention, work force development and most recently informatics.
-The School of Nursing faculty believes that research informs good teaching and successfully integrates teaching, research, and other forms of scholarship.
+The College of Nursing faculty believes that research informs good teaching and successfully integrates teaching, research, and other forms of scholarship.

 The Faculty has adopted the paradigm proposed by Ernest Boyer to define areas of scholarship: